WELCOME TO OPEN BOOK

 Marjorie Lotfi

 Marjorie was born in New Orleans, spent her childhood in Tehran, and lived in New York before moving to the UK in 1999.
-A former corporate lawyer in New York and London, Marjorie is now a freelance writer and mentor, and a Director for Open Book.
+A former corporate lawyer in New York and London, Marjorie is now a freelance writer and mentor, and a Trustee for Open Book.
 Her first collection of poetry,The Wrong Person to Ask (Bloodaxe Books) won the Forward Prize for Best First Collection and was shortlisted for the Saltire Prize for Best Collection in 2024, and a poem from it has appeared on London’s Poems on the Underground.
 Marjorie’s a keen gardener and wild swimmer, and John Burnside’s Ruin, Blossom is currently on her bedside table.

 Claire Urquhart